PopovEvgeniy/7zipsfxstudio/readme.txt

                                  7ZIP SFX STUDIO

-                                  Version 2.1.4
+                                  Version 2.1.6

                          Created by Popov Evgeniy Alekseyevich

 System requirement

-Windows 98 or higher
+Windows 2000 or higher
 Wine for run under Unix like operation systems

 Program description

-This program is created for help you convert a 7-zip archive to self-extracting archive.
+This program let you convert a 7-zip archive to self-extracting archive.

 License